soupcipher/elevator/README.md

     To get more info on a test:
     $ pytest python/test_elevator.py -vv

+## Python Animation solution
+    Runtime: O(n + m)
+    n is length of input array (num of floors to visit) m is the max integer value in floors to visit

+    To run python script with command line inputs:
+    (Enter list of floors separated by spaces with no commas or special characters
+    $ python3 python/elevator_animation.py 12 2 9 1 32

+    Output will be elevator animation showing what floors we are visiting and opening doors at and showing direction of elevator at each floor traveled through.

 ## Bash Script solution
     Input is an integer array with the first value being the starting floor Prints results to stdout: